The Cleaner (American TV series)

 The Cleaner is an A&E television series starring Benjamin Bratt.
-It debuted on Tuesday, July 15, 2008, at 10:00 pm EST and the last episode aired on September 15, 2009, when the show was officially cancelled.
+It debuted on July 15, 2008 and the last episode aired on September 15, 2009, when the show was officially cancelled.

 It was produced by Once a Frog Productions and CBS Productions.

 Synopsis

-William Banks is a recovering drug addict who lives in Los Angeles, California.
+William Banks is a recovering drug addict who lives in Los Angeles.
 When his daughter Lula was born, Banks "made a deal with God", pledging that if he is given a second chance, he will end his drug abuse and help others end their addictions to drugs and alcohol.
 Banks and his small team of recovering addicts begin to work to help others in recovering from their addictions.
 They will resort to unethical and illegal tactics in order to end their clients' addictions.

 His success at cleaning people's addictions has gained him the respect of the LAPD and other officials, who almost always turn a blind eye to the vigilante's methods.
 In fact, the LAPD and other law officials will frequently refer clients to Banks.
 Banks appears to believe that his work is a calling and will therefore work pro bono if a client is too poor to afford his services.

 Banks has a busy life; besides his addiction fighting capers, he runs a shop that primarily sells surfing equipment.
 His shop is connected to a garage where his business repairs automobiles and surfboards.
 Besides that he also works at a drug rehabilitation center called Transitions.

 Each episode typically begins with Banks having a one-way conversation with God (or "talking", as he refers to it), usually asking for guidance and clarity on his mission, the meaning of life and human nature, among other things.
 Other times Banks will air his grievances to God, asking why He allows bad things to happen.
 William's one-way communications with God are somewhat of a theme during the series, implying that his faith plays an important role in his sobriety.
 However, whether all the scenes where Banks is shown praying out loud to God are real or whether they are simply illustrations of what is going on in his mind, are left ambiguous to the viewers.

 The show's intro states that Banks also helps people overcome addictions to sex and gambling, however, neither one was the focus of an episode.